Timothy Joseph McGhee: Murder of Christina Duran

 Christina Duran (29), a friend of McGhee's, learned of Marjorie Mendoza's murder after McGhee solicited her help that same day.
-He needed to retrieve his girlfriend's cellphone he had dropped at the scene of the Mendoza murder.
+He needed to retrieve his girlfriend's cellphone, which he had dropped at the scene of the Mendoza murder.
 Duran was unsuccessful in finding the cellphone, but police managed to locate it and used it as evidence in McGhee's eventual trial.

 Shortly after the murder, Duran admitted to police during a videotaped interview with LAPD homicide detectives that McGhee was involved in the death of Mendoza.
 She was visibly shaken during the interrogation, frequently stating her fear of retribution.

 Two days after speaking with police, Christina Duran was killed in an execution-style murder on the night she celebrated her 29th birthday party, allegedly shot by McGhee five times in the right side of the head.

 McGhee wrote hip hop lyrics as a hobby but never seriously pursued music.
 Many of his lyrics referred to his love of killing and his hatred of the police.
 His writings detailed the Mendoza murder as well as other previous homicides.
 One line eventually used against him in court read, "Witness protection won’t work/ Realize your rat ain’t going to make it to the stand," referring to his goal to eliminate anyone who might testify against him.
 He took the time to write, "everything in this book is a work of fiction," inside his spiral notebook in case police ever seized it.
 This did not deter the prosecution in his eventual trial.